R&D Tax Credits for Startups – What You Need to Know

 1. Technological in Nature: Research and development must be based on sciences like engineering, biology, physics, or computer science.
 This mandates the companies to base their R&D activities on proven scientific concepts.

-2. Permitted Purpose: The research and development activities must aim to create new or improved business components.
-This includes introducing new functionalities or enhancing the existing functionality, dependability, performance, or quality of a product or process.
+2. Permitted Purpose: The research and development activities must create new or improved business components.
+This includes introducing new functionalities or enhancing a product or process’s functionality, dependability, performance, or quality.

 3. Eliminate Uncertainty: Businesses must face significant technical uncertainty at the project’s start.
 They should be unsure about the method, capability, or design of the product or process they are developing.

-4. Experimentation: The process of experimentation involves systematic trial and error, simulation, testing, and refining new or improved products.
+4. Experimentation: Experimentation involves systematic trial and error, simulation, testing, and refining new or improved products.
 This iterative process helps businesses address technical uncertainties and develop innovative solutions.

 Calculating the R&D Tax Credit for Startups